DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 Per me, [Kingdoms of Amalur: Re-Reckoning](https://www.nintendo.com/games/detail/kingdoms-of-amalur-re-reckoning-switch/) is a mix of RPG and Slasher mechanics - you'll have to click and dodge all the opponents.
 It's pretty linear but really fun to play.

-#### Ni no Kuni Wrath of the White Witch
+### Adventure

+#### Hellblade: Senua's Sacrifice

-{% include image path="ni-no-kuni.jpg" alt="Ni no Kuni Wrath of the White Witch" link=true %}
+{% include image path="hellblade.jpg" alt="Hellblade: Senua's Sacrifice" link=true %}

-[Ni no Kuni](https://www.nintendo.com/games/detail/ni-no-kuni-wrath-of-the-white-witch-switch/) is an RPG developed in cooperation with Ghibli.
-Really the best anime style.
-And not so easy as it looks like.
+[Hellblade: Senua's Sacrifice](https://www.nintendo.com/games/detail/hellblade-senuas-sacrifice-switch/) gives you the most PlayStation experience possible on Switch: a strong story, good graphics, deep atmosphere.
+The game feels like the movie at the very beginning.
+And the fighting feels pretty good in the game.

 #### Catherine: Full Body